+,

 Name Address

-Telephone

-Number
+Telephone Number

-Relationship to Postcode
+Relationship to school Postcode

-school

 Dear Sir/Madam

-I submitted a formal complaint to the school on ..... and am dissatisfied by the procedure that has been followed.
+complaint to the school on ocedure that has been followed. and am

+ubmitted toon and I received a response from

-I have attached copies of my formal complaint and of the response from the school.
-I am dissatisfied with the way in which the procedure was carried out, because:
+es of my formal complaint and of n the way in which the procedure

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the problem a t this stage?

+, , , , , , , , , , , , , , , , , , , ,

+Scho ol Use